Renewal Program FAQ

 11. How can I transfer money from my Flex-Funding Account to my Renewal Account?

 Firms may transfer funds to their Renewal Account or between affiliated firms at any time by using E-Bill.
 Please see the E-Bill User Guide for complete instructions.
 Beginning on Dec.
-18, 2017, and through Dec.
-26, 2017, if your firm has sufficient funds in its Flex-Funding Account to cover the total renewal fees due, then the funds will be automatically transferred from your Flex-Funding Account to your Renewal Account.
+17, 2018, and through Dec.
+27, 2018, if your firm has sufficient funds in its Flex-Funding Account to cover the total renewal fees due, then FINRA automatically transfers the funds from your Flex-Funding Account to your Renewal Account.

 12. My BD firm and IA firm have the same CRD number.
 Am I considered a "joint" firm?